Do you ever read instructions on your skincare products?

 Is It Safe To Apply Skincare Products On The Upper Lid?

 Sometimes, when I’m tired or sleepy, I rub my eyes more vigorously than I should.
 And, ouch!
 I just accidentally helped some of my moisturizer enter my eye.
 Now it burns like hell.

 That’s why you shouldn’t apply skincare products to the upper lid.
 During the day, especially if it’s sunny and hot, those lotions and potions can slither their way down and inside your eyes, irritated them.

-Why risk it if your upper lids ain’t dry in the first place?
-But, what if they are?
-Then, yes, you should apply the tiniest layer of moisturizer there.
+But, what if your upper lids are dry?
+Then, yes, go ahead and apply the tiniest layer of moisturizer there.
 But, be careful!
 Choose a simple one with no fragrance or other irritating ingredients.
 Just in case.

 Every rule has its exception.
 But is this it?

-We have to apply sunscreen on every part of the body that is exposed to sunlight.
+You have to apply sunscreen on every part of the body that’s exposed to sunlight.
 That’s NOT optional.
 So, the question is: is the upper lid exposed to sunlight?
 Not much.

-As dermatologist Dr Neal Schultz points out,when we have our eyes open (and there really isn’t any reason to close them, unless you want to sleep), most of the skin of our upper lid is “retracted underneath another piece of skin and the little part that is showing, it’s actually shadowed and protected by the bone up here which is also the orbital bone.”
+As dermatologist Dr Neal Schultz points out, when you have your eyes open (and there really isn’t any reason to close them, unless you want to sleep), most of the skin of your upper lid is “retracted underneath another piece of skin and the little part that is showing, it’s actually shadowed and protected by the bone up here which is also the orbital bone.”

 Because of it, the upper lids don’t get much sun exposure at all, so sunscreen isn’t needed.
 If you want to protect this delicate area from the sun, wearing a pair of sunglasses when outside would be a better option.